nooneexpectme/discord-bot-base/READme.md

 # Discord Bot Base
 ## About
-DiscordBotBase is an unofficial framework written in TypeScript for [discord.js](https://github.com/discordjs/discord.js), it allow you to create a discord's bot with a base with the minimum of lines.
+DiscordBotBase is an unofficial framework written in TypeScript for [discord.js](https://github.com/discordjs/discord.js), it allow you to create a discord's bot with the minimum of lines.

 ## Features
 * Startup and global options